How to FedEx Create a Label: 2026 Step-by-Step Guide

 Printing Your Label at Home vs. at a FedEx Office

 If you do have a printer, printing at home is the most direct option.
-If you’re outfitting your setup, see our picks for the best shipping label printers.
 You can print the label PDF on regular paper, cut it out, and tape it securely to your package.
+For those outfitting a home shipping setup, our picks for the best shipping label printers cover thermal and inkjet options at every budget.
+A complete walkthrough is also available in our guide on how to print a shipping label at home.

 If you don’t have a printer, you can visit a FedEx Office location.
 You have a couple of options there: